digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 ======================

 :ref:`Fixed rate bonds <module-daml-finance-instrument-bond-fixedrate-instrument-67993>`
-pay a constant coupon on each coupon period.
+pay a constant coupon rate at the end of each each coupon period.
 The coupon rate is quoted on an annualized basis (per annum, p.a.), but it could be paid more frequently (e.g. quarterly).
 As an example we will create a bond instrument paying a 1.1% p.a. coupon with a 12M coupon period.
 We start by creating our instrument.
 Here are the key terms: